-Images in the printed version of the Journal of Animal Ecology are in black and white as it is the policy of the Journal of Animal Ecology for authors to pay the full cost for colour paper print reproduction (currently £150 for the first figure, £50 thereafter).
-Free colour reproduction is available for the on line version: if authors require this, they should write their figure legend to accommodate both versions of the figure, and indicate their colour requirements on the Colour Work Agreement Form.
-This form should be completed in all instances where authors require colour, whether in print or online.
-Therefore, at acceptance, please download the form and return it to the Production Editor (Penny Baker, Wiley-Blackwell, John Wiley & Sons, 9600 Garsington Road, Oxford OX4 2DQ, UK.
-Please note that the ORIGINAL HARDCOPY form must be returned in all instances (a faxed or scanned version cannot be accepted).
-Please note that if you require colour content your paper cannot be published until this form is received.
+Colour figures/photographs are free online; however, it is the policy of the Journal for authors to pay the full cost for their print reproduction (currently £150 for the first figure, £50 for each subsequent figure).
+If authors opt to reproduce figures in colour online but black and white in print, they should write their legend to accommodate both versions of the figure.
+Authors requiring colour in the print version should indicate their requirements on the Colour Work Agreement Form.
+Please note that the ORIGINAL HARDCOPY form must be returned in all instances (a scanned version cannot be accepted).
+Therefore, at acceptance, please download the form and post it to the Production Editor (Penny Baker, Wiley-Blackwell, John Wiley & Sons, 9600 Garsington Road, Oxford OX4 2DQ, UK.)

 Please include enough detail so that the figure can be understood without reference to the text.
 In the full-text online edition of the journal, figure legends may be truncated in abbreviated links to the full screen version.
 Therefore, the first 100 characters of any legend should inform the reader of key aspects of the figure.
 Figures should be referred to in the text as Fig. 1, etc. (note Figs 1 and 2 with no period).